kadamandersson/kadamandersson.github.io/index.md

 ### Preprints and submitted articles

-- M. Persson, J. Lidman, J. Ljungberg, S. Sandelius, A.A, Dynamic one-time delivery of critical data by small and sparse UAV
-  swarms: a model problem for MARL scaling studies, 2025.
-[PDF](https://arxiv.org/abs/2512.09682)

 - K. Bågmark, A. A., S. Larsson, Nonlinear filtering based on density approximation and deep BSDE prediction, 2025.
 [PDF](http://arxiv.org/abs/2508.10630)